AqwamCreates/DataPredict-Agent/docs/API.md

   * localMemoryCapacity: The amount of local memory that the agent can store at a given time.

+  * initialHiddenChatPrompt: The initial hidden chat prompt to be added to all messages.

   * initialHiddenPrompt: The initial hidden prompt to be added to all messages.

   * hiddenPrompt: The hidden prompt to be added to all messages.